BrianTiedjen/Brian-Tiedjen-IT1025/Lab 5/readme.md

 I notice that it seems almost random but it isn't.
 There is so much movement in it with the shifts that it causes a jumble even worse than before.

 Brute-Force - Brute force is what it means to hit your head to the wall till something works.
 It tries hundreds of times with different shifts at different places until it finds the correct words.
 After spending some time looking at this I fail to see how they are supposed to be connected.

+# Conclusion

+We went over various forms of network managment and also showed how to set one up.
+We also build charts in lucid chart and got to play around with ciphers and how each kind works.